gilch/hissp/docs/tutorial.rst

 'print(\n  (10),\n  (10),\n  (10),\n  (10),\n  (10),\n  (10),\n  (10),\n  (10),\n  (10))'

 Notice that these have all compiled the same way: ``(10)``.
-There were many possible representations in code, but by the time the compiler got to them, they were just references to an int object in memory, and there is no way for the compiler to know what code you started with.
+There were many possible aliases in code, but by the time the compiler got to them, they were just references to an int object in memory, and there is no way for the compiler to know what code you started with.